 This zone is stocked with items to inspire thoughts, questions, and encourage critical thinking.

-Kids are encouraged to:
+Students are challenged, inspired, and encouraged to:

 - Think critically through games like checkers, chest, and Monopoly.